 MEDITERRANEAN/Getty Images

-Meal by meal.
-That’s how we're putting more plants on plates.
-That’s how we are saving animals and the planet.
+Meal by meal, that’s how we're putting more plants on plates and how we are saving animals and the planet.

 Every action matters.
 Join our efforts to end factory farming cruelty, protect farm animals, and support a more compassionate food system.
 Discover ways to help farm animals today.